Sphingobacterium olei: Ecology

-S. olei, initially designated as strain HAL-9T, was first isolated from an oil-contaminated soil sample collected from farmland near an oilfield in northern China.
+Sphingobacterium olei, initially designated as strain HAL-9T, was first isolated from an oil-contaminated soil sample collected from farmland near an oilfield in northern China.
 The soil sample was contaminated by crude oil spilled from an oil well.
 Before being contaminated by crude oil, the farmland was planted with soybean and corn, and herbicides such as quizalofop-p-ethyl, diclofop-methyl and atrazine were applied to the farmland for weeding every year.

 While S. olei is incapable of degrading petroleum products associated with oilfield operations, it is found to efficiently degrade herbicides quizalofop-P-ethyl and diclofop-methyl.
 Approximately 95% of quizalofop-P-ethyl and diclofop-methyl was degraded after a five-day incubation.
 Previous studies revealed that the initial degradation step of these compounds was by hydrolysis, and S. olei has shown to possess a large number of hydrolase genes.

 The inability of S. olei to utilize petroleum hydrocarbons in farmland soil can be explained by its lack of alkane monooxygenase and aromatic ring-cleavage dioxygenase genes.
 On the other hand, the diversity of hydrolase genes in the genome of S. olei enabled the degradation of herbicides as its energy and carbon sources and thus survive in the farmland environment.